 “In Australia, a draft text message was recognized by a court as the last Will and testament of a man who left everything to his brother along with instructions for his cremation," says Kaufman.
 “The man died by suicide before he sent the text.
 Afterward, his wife contested the text message, but the judge allowed the Will to go forward."

-In addition to digital Wills, there are companies that market digital services to consolidate paperwork for estate planning.
+There are companies that offer digital services to consolidate paperwork for estate planning.
 Guerriero says she doesn't advise people to choose any specific company or method to get organized.

 “Just get everything together in one place, keep it safe and tell your executor where to find it," says Guerriero.
-In spite of living in an increasingly digital world, that message resonates today as much as it did 100 years ago.
+Although digital assets create additional challenges, that message continues to resonate today.